 The good thing about this, is you don’t have to get through and click on any link that you’ve ever posted in your blog, you can use the WP broken link checker plugin to do it automatically for you!

 I use this plugin all of the time to check my broken links!

-9. ADD CONTENT UPGRADES TO YOUR EMAIL LIST
+9. ADD FREEBIES FOR YOUR EMAIL LIST

 If you haven’t started building your email list yet, you should.
 Your email list will become the most valuable asset in your business